hoodieblanket/learningJourney/Material/Networking/Networking.md

 As __datagrams__ need to traverse several links to travel from source to destination, a __datagram__ may be handled by different link-layer protocols at different links along its route.

+### The OSI Model

+The __International Organisation for Standardisation (ISO)__ proposed that computer networks be organised around seven layers referred to as __Open Systems Interconnection (OSI)__ model.
+These 5 layers are similar to the 5 layers internet protocol stack.
+The key differences is the 2 additional layers for the OSI model: Presentation Layer and Session Layer.

+#### Presentation Layer

+To provide services that allow communicating applications to interpret the meaning of data exchanged.
+These services include data compression and data encryption as well as data description.

+#### Session Layer

+Provides for delimiting and synchronisation of data exchange, including the means to build a checkpointing and recovery scheme.

+#### Which is preferred Five-layer or Seven-layer

+Difficult to say as the internet's answer is always the same: it's up to the developer.
+Whether the developer requires the services from the seven-layer osi model or just from the five-layer internet protocol stack; it is up to the application developer to build that functionality into the application.

+#### Encapsulation